torbjorndahlen/step-template/README.md

 ## Introduction
 This repository contains the base template for building a RainCatcher workflow step.
 Template contains form that collects first name last name.
+Knowledge of Angular.js is required to use this template.

 ## Step structure